Must Do Tasks When Doing Site Migration

 Performance Tuning

-Performance tuning after a site migration is akin to tuning a car after a long-distance move; it helps ensure everything runs as smoothly as possible.
-Optimizing databases is one such key tune-up.
+Performance tuning after a site migration can be compared to tuning a car after a long-distance move; it helps ensure everything runs as smoothly as possible.
+Optimizing databases is a key tune-up.
 Like cleaning out and organizing your new home’s storage areas, database optimization involves removing unnecessary data, defragmenting tables, and optimizing queries.
-This can significantly speed up database operations, making your site more efficient and responsive.
+This can greatly speed up database operations, making your site more efficient and responsive.
 Specialized tools and plugins exist to help with database optimization, but expertise in SQL could also be invaluable here.

-Cache settings are another focus area comparable to setting the thermostat in your new home for optimal energy efficiency.
+Focus on cache settings too.
+It’s like setting the thermostat in your new home for optimal energy efficiency.
 Caching involves storing copies of frequently accessed data points to serve them more quickly to the user.
-Properly configured cache settings can dramatically improve site speed by reducing server load and offering faster load times for the end-user.
-Various types of caching can be utilized, including page caching, object caching, and opcode caching.
-Each has advantages and best-use scenarios, so understanding your site’s needs is key to effective caching.
+Properly configured cache settings can improve site speed by reducing server load and offering faster load times for the end-user.
+Different types of caching can help, like page caching, object caching, and opcode caching.
+Knowing when to use each is essential for effective caching.

 Notify Stakeholders of Completion